ltrgoddard/thesis/temp.markdown

 orthodox Leninism by the Party leadership following the war.
-His attempts to counter this tendency lead to his expulsion, along with his wife, an event which forms the pivotal moment of *The Rotten Elements*.[^380] In the final volume, *No Home But the Struggle*, a retired Sebrill reflects simultaneously on his childhood and on his current involvement with the Campaign for Nuclear Disarmament (CND).
+His attempts to counter this tendency lead to his expulsion, along with his wife, an event which forms the pivotal moment of *The Rotten Elements*.[^379] In the final volume, *No Home But the Struggle*, a retired Sebrill reflects simultaneously on his childhood and on his current involvement with the Campaign for Nuclear Disarmament (CND).
-Towards the end of the novel, he finally reaches a state of reconciliation between poetry and politics, and the book ends self-referentially with Upward’s stand-in having completed his own great work, ‘the poem which I have been working on for six years and have written the final lines of today’.[^381] Describing *The Rotten Elements*, Prynne once again makes use of the term ‘pre-sexual’: ‘I’m glad I can see well past \[Upward’s\] political dilemma for the poet, but I’m glad I can see what the dilemma is, without the paranoid pre-sexual infantilism which was the hall-mark of the late 1960’s (itself a legacy of naively self-defensive mythologies from the past).’
+Towards the end of the novel, he finally reaches a state of reconciliation between poetry and politics, and the book ends self-referentially with Upward’s stand-in having completed his own great work, ‘the poem which I have been working on for six years and have written the final lines of today’.[^380]

+Describing *The Rotten Elements*, Prynne once again makes use of the term ‘pre-sexual’: ‘I’m glad I can see well past \[Upward’s\] political dilemma for the poet, but I’m glad I can see what the dilemma is, without the paranoid pre-sexual infantilism which was the hall-mark of the late 1960’s (itself a legacy of naively self-defensive mythologies from the past).’
 There are two possible meanings here, generated by the ambiguity of the clause beginning ‘without’: either Upward’s novel is an example of the ‘paranoid pre-sexual infantilism’ that Prynne describes, but the younger writer is able to ‘see past’ it; or he is enabled to ‘see past’ it precisely because Upward’s novel dispenses with it.
 Prynne’s description of the tendency as the ‘the hall-mark of the late 1960’s’, along with the novel’s publication date of 1969, would seem to lend weight to the former reading, but his positive assessment of *The Rotten Elements* in the preceding sentence casts doubt on this interpretation.
 The book certainly does not conform to the rough equation of ‘pre-sexual’ with sexual frivolity outlined in relation to Joyce and the New York School above.
 The closest approach to these issues in *The Rotten Elements* is a post-coital conversation between Alan Sebrill and his wife, Elsie, concerning the relation between their political and sexual commitments, conducted in Upward’s characteristically stilted dialogue.
 Here, Sebrill’s ‘hankering after’ something other than monogamy is strictly and consensually subordinated to politics:

-> ‘How wrong the romantics were in their idea that for every person
+> \singlespacing ‘How wrong the romantics were in their idea that for
-> there exists somewhere a unique soul-mate.’\
+> every person there exists somewhere a unique soul-mate.’\
 > ‘Yes, and in practice it’s an idea that doesn’t go at all well with
 > monogamy.’\
 > ‘Perhaps under full communism there will be a return to group